astrum-nova/CustomLocalization/CustomLocalization/INSTRUCTIONS.md

 Remember just the language name in between quotes!
 Dont include the [square brackets]

 ## FOR TRANSLATORS
-0: Set the ingame language to ENGLISH so we have a standard translation starting point
+0: Set the ingame language to ENGLISH so we have a standard translation starting point <br>
 1: Open the SUPPORTED_LANGUAGES_FOLDER <br>
 2: Copy and paste an existing language file, and rename the file it to `MY_CUSTOM_LANGUAGE.lua` or whatever language you are implementing <br>
 3: Open `main.lua` <br>